eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Build internal tooling (CI/CD, dev utilities) to move faster together
 	- Build tech writing skills through maintaining and contributing to technical documentation, both internal and external facing
 	- Keep up with the cutting edge and adopt new technologies to improve performance and reliability across Cohere
++ Distributed Systems/ML Engineer
+	- The Platform ML team builds the ML side of our state-of-the-art internal training framework used to train our cutting-edge models.
+We work on distributed model execution as well as the interfaces and implementation for model code, training, and inference.
+Our priorities are to maximize training throughput (how quickly we can train a new model) and researcher throughput (how quickly we can develop new models) with the goal of accelerating progress towards AGI.
+We frequently collaborate with other teams to speed up the development of new capabilities.
+	- As a Distributed Systems/ML engineer, you will work on improving the training throughput for our internal training framework, while enabling researchers to experiment with new ideas.
+This requires good engineering (for example designing, implementing, and optimizing state-of-the-art AI models), writing bug-free machine learning code (surprisingly difficult!), and acquiring deep knowledge of the performance of supercomputers.
+In all the projects this role pursues, the ultimate goal is to push the field forward.
+	- We’re looking for people who love optimizing performance, understanding distributed systems, and who cannot stand having bugs in their code.
+Since our training framework is used for large runs with massive numbers of GPUs, performance improvements here will have a large impact.
+	- This role is based in San Francisco, CA. We use a hybrid work model of 3 days in the office per week and offer relocation assistance to new employees.
+	- Apply the latest techniques in our internal training framework to achieve impressive hardware efficiency for our training runs
+	- Profile and optimize our training framework
+	- Work with researchers to enable them to develop the next generation of models
+	- Have run small scale ML experiments
+	- Love figuring out how systems work and continuously come up with ideas for how to make them faster while minimizing complexity and maintenance burden
+	- Have strong software engineering skills and are proficient in Python
+	- Annual Salary Range: $245,000—$385,000 USD
++ ML User Experience Engineer
+	- The Platform ML team builds the ML side of our state-of-the-art internal training framework used to train our cutting-edge models.
+We work on distributed model execution as well as the interfaces and implementation for model code, training, and inference.
+Our priorities are to maximize training throughput (how quickly we can train a new model) and researcher throughput (how quickly we can develop new models) with the goal of accelerating progress towards AGI.
+We frequently collaborate with other teams to speed up the development of new capabilities.
+	- As a ML User Experience Engineer, you will work on our training framework to create the abstractions that allow researchers to perform experiments using cutting-edge models with impressive ease-of-use.
+Many of our research teams build on our framework for running their experiments, and they should be able to write their experiments such that they get both flexibility and high scalability.
+	- We’re looking for someone who wants to work at the interface between research and compute and who loves building a great experience for researchers designing their next experiment.
+This is a high leverage area due to the large algorithmic gains that can be achieved when research productivity is increased.
+	- This role is based in San Francisco, CA. We use a hybrid work model of 3 days in the office per week and offer relocation assistance to new employees.
+	- Build out our internal training framework to make research with large distributed models easy and fun
+	- Work closely with researchers to ensure that the framework meets their needs and enables the next generation of experiments
+	- Design and build the next generation of training infrastructure at the forefront of language model research
+	- Have worked on ML tools that researchers love
+	- Have a good understanding of current models and training algorithms
+	- Are a strong software engineer and proficient in Python
+	- Are obsessed with correctness and beautiful interfaces
+	- Annual Salary Range: $245,000—$385,000 USD
++ Research Engineer
+	- By applying to this role, you will be considered for Research Engineer roles across all teams at OpenAI.
+	- As a Research Engineer here, you will be responsible for building AI systems that can perform previously impossible tasks or achieve unprecedented levels of performance.
+We're looking for people with solid engineering skills (for example designing, implementing, and improving a massive-scale distributed machine learning system), writing bug-free machine learning code, and building the science behind the algorithms employed.
+	- The most outstanding deep learning results are increasingly attained at a massive scale, and these results require engineers who are comfortable working in large distributed systems.
+We expect engineering to play a key role in most major advances in AI of the future.
+	- Have strong programming skills
+	- Have experience working in large distributed systems
+	- Be excited about OpenAI’s approach to research
+	- Interested in and thoughtful about the impacts of AI technology
+	- Past experience in creating high-performance implementations of deep learning algorithms
+	- Annual Salary Range: $200,000—$370,000 USD
++ Software Engineer – Model Inference
+	- Our team brings OpenAI’s most capable technology to the world through our products.
+Most recently, we released ChatGPT, GPT-4, the Whisper API, and DALL-E. We empower consumers and developers alike to use and access our start-of-the-art AI models, allowing them to do things that they’ve never been able to before.
+	- Across all product lines, we ensure that these powerful tools are used responsibly.
+This is a key part of OpenAI’s path towards safely deploying broadly beneficial Artificial General Intelligence (AGI).
+Safety is more important to us than unfettered growth.
+	- We're looking for an engineer to join our team at OpenAI to help us scale up our critical inference infrastructure, which efficiently services every customer request to use our state-of-the-art AI models, including GPT-4 and Dall-E.
+	- Improve the reliability, security, scalability, and observability of our distributed inference infrastructure.
+	- Build tools to give us visibility into our bottlenecks and sources of instability and then design and implement solutions to address the highest priority issues.
+	- Ensure the most efficient use of a constellation of different state-of-the-art AI models deployed on a large, heterogeneous fleet of Azure VMs under Kubernetes.
+	- Have experience with high-throughput scheduling as a service, particularly at supercomputing scale.
+	- Are proficient in testing, debugging, and maintaining systems written in low-level systems languages, particularly C++ or Go.
+	- Either know or can quickly learn the fundamentals of modern AI architectures.
+	- Have at least 3 years of professional software engineering experience.
+	- Know network technologies inside and out from L1 to L7.
+	- Own problems end-to-end, and are willing to pick up whatever knowledge you're missing to get the job done.
+	- Have a good intuition for when off-the-shelf solutions will work, and build tools to accelerate your own workflow quickly if they won’t.
+	- Have the ability to move fast in an environment where things are sometimes loosely defined and may have competing priorities or deadlines.
+	- Annual Salary Range: $200,000—$370,000 USD
 + skill set:
 	- Member of Technical Staff
 	- Design and implement novel research ideas.